GET HARD RESULTS. Start here

 By itself, the NPT test doesn’t confirm that you have erectile dysfunction or that a certain factor is causing it.
 In fact, you’ll get almost as much information by just keeping a notebook to track your morning wood.

-Erectile nerve tests are a specific kind of ED test designed to make sure you’re not failing to get hard because you can’t feel stimulation due to a lack of penis sensitivity.
-ED Nerve testing determines nerve sensitivity and function in your penis by sending small vibrations on the left and right sides of the penile shaft.
+Erectile nerve tests are a specific kind of ED test designed to ensure your difficulties getting hard aren’t due to a lack of penis sensitivity.
+ED nerve testing determines nerve sensitivity and function in your penis by sending small vibrations on the left and right sides of the penile shaft.

 If the penis doesn’t react to the vibrations, nerve damage might be the cause of erectile dysfunction.
 A positive result could mean anything from a pinched nerve to neurological ED.

-This can be due to spinal cord injuries or other nervous system issues.
+These results might be the cause of spinal cord injuries or other nervous system issues.
 One particular kind of nerve test is the bulbocavernosus reflex or glans sensitivity test, which measures the nerve stimulation in your penis and spinal cord segments.
 To perform this test, pressure is applied to the glans penis, and anal contraction is observed.

 Another type is the penile biothesiometry test.
 However, there’s no commonly agreed-upon format for this test, so it may look different from one professional to another.